l3r8yJ/l3r8yj.github.io/_posts/2023/2023-04-03-how-to-get-started-in-software-development.md

 ## Couple videos about Open Source

-*How to get into an opticsource, so as not to burn with shame (Russian*)
+*How to get into an open source, so as not to burn with shame (Russian*)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VtX7IpCHMS8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>